pywren/pywren/docs/source/index.rst

 .. code-block:: bash

-  pywren standalone launch_instances 50
+  pywren standalone launch_instances 2

 This launches EC2 instances to run pywren.
 Once the instances are ready, you can run pywren as usual.
+The instance type is set in the `pywren_config` file, under the `standalone` key.
+By default, the instance type is set to `m4.4xlarge`.

 .. code-block:: python